Skip to content

 Maymester Study Travel

 Students chosen to be Dixon Global Policy Scholars will have the opportunity to participate in an intensive Maymester experience based in France and Germany, through which you will learn about the European Union.
-The 2024 travel experience is scheduled for May 11-22, 2024
+The 2025 cohort is scheduled to travel to Paris and Berlin from May 10-21, 2025

 This trip will be planned in coordination with a travel provider with experience in leading meaningful study-abroad experiences for American and international students.
 Highlights include: